getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 ### Development on VirtualBox

 You'll be using Docker on VirtualBox as your local development environment.
-A Docker Engine will be running on a virtual machine (VM) that is running on VirtualBox.
+This was installed as part of the Docker Toolbox, see the [Prerequisites](#prerequisites).

 #### Initialize the environment